luminocean/gled/README.md

-# GLED: Lightweight Embedded Database in Golang
+# GLED

-Gled is an embedded relational database implemented in pure Go, inspired by SQLite and PostgreSQL.
+Lightweight Embedded Database in Golang, inspired by SQLite and PostgreSQL.

 ## Usage